 Well, last year, I remember reading a post my favorite deals website, Freebies2Deals.
 The post was about her favorite survey sites.
 And how people were actually making money doing it.
 And not just making money, but getting free products.
 I couldn’t believe it.
 But after reading the post, and doing some research on some of the companies she posted about, I decided to give it another shot.

 And I’m so glad I did.
-Seriously, in the past 6 months alone, I think I’ve made over 100 dollars, plus I’ve gotten free, full-size products to try out.
-I have fifty dollars right now, just waiting to be redeemed (though I’m trying to save everything I make for Christmas, so I’m resisting the temptation!)
+At times I have made up to $500 dollars (mostly in gift cards) in a month, and I’ve received so many products!
 We’ve gotten a huge container of Tide Pods, Bath and Body Works hand soaps, baby wipes, frozen meals, toilet paper, and more.
 And it’s so easy to do.
 At night, when we are just watching TV, I pull open my favorite survey sites, and see if there is any

 Here are my favorite, legitimate survey websites.
 I definitely recommend signing up for the first two, because that is where I make my most money and get the most free products, but if you have some extra time, the other ones aren’t too bad either.
 These are all free survey websites as well — no catch!